jensk-dev/rollup-plugin-violent-monkey/README.md

 Looking for a simple development environment?
 Have a look at [vite-violent-monkey](https://github.com/jensk-dev/vite-violent-monkey/).

 ## Features
-* Metadata autocomplete using ``defineMetadata`` in ``violentmonkey.metadata.js``
+* Pass metadata directly via the `options` object to the plugin
+* Define an external config file via the `defineMetadata`.
+Works with TypeScript or JavaScript.
-* Automatically finds grants from code and includes them in the bundle
+* Automatically finds grants from all imported modules and includes them in the bundle

 ## Usage

-Install package:
+### Installation:

 ```sh
 # npm